Bolsonaro criticizes leftist governments in South America: ‘Do you want this for Brazil?’ | Elections 2022 in Vale do Paraíba and Region – SP

 Lula has a political affinity with presidents Alberto Fernández (Argentina), Gustavo Boric (Chile), Gustavo Petro (Colombia) and Nicolás Maduro (Venezuela).

 In the interview, Bolsonaro criticized measures adopted by Gustavo Petro, recently sworn in in Colombia.
-The first left-wing president to govern the country, the politician, economist and former M-19 guerrilla activist defends changes in the policy to combat drug trafficking.
+The first left-wing president to govern the country, the politician, economist and former M-19 guerrilla militant advocates changes in the policy to combat drug trafficking.

 Recently, Petro announced changes in the military leadership having used the criterion of “zero violation of human rights and zero corruption”.
 Bolsonaro did not directly congratulate Petro on the victory and did not attend the inauguration of the Colombian leader.